BakhsishRai/Bakhsish-Rai-Projects/index.md

-# Home SOC Lab
+# Home SOC in Azure
-I created a Home SOC Lab using Microsoft
+I created a Home SOC Lab using Microsoft Azure.
+I created a virtual machine (VM), opened it to the internet as a honeypot, and forwarded logs to a central repository.
+Then integrated Microsoft Sentinel to analyze real-world attack data.

 *   This is an unordered list following a header.
 *   This is an unordered list following a header.